EXPLAINER: Why is Europe balking at a ban on Russian energy?

 WHAT WOULD HAPPEN IF EUROPE BANNED RUSSIAN ENERGY?

-Estimates vary, but a cutoff implies a substantial hit to the economy.
-Oxford Economics estimates a six-month cutoff of Russian gas would lower economic output in the 19 countries that use the euro by 1.5%.
+Estimates vary, but a cutoff implies a substantial hit to the European economy.
 A ban might mean governments would have to ration gas among companies to protect homes and hospitals.

 Makers of metals, fertilizer, chemicals and glass would be hard hit.
 Even a partial shutoff of gas to industry could cost “hundreds of thousands” of jobs, said Michael Vassiliadis, head of Germany’s BCE union representing workers in the chemicals and mining industries.

 “We will likely continue to see resistance from Germany and a select few others as they’re simply far more reliant on Russian imports of oil, gas and coal,” said Craig Erlam, senior markets analyst for the U.K., Europe, Middle East and Africa at currency broker Oanda.
 “Forecasts for the impact of an embargo vary, but it would almost certainly tip the country into recession.”

-However, a group of economists including University of Notre Dame professor Ruediger Bachmann say an embargo would keep the economic costs to Germany below 3% of output, probably closer to 2%.
-While “these are substantial economic costs,” the economists said, they are “clearly manageable in the sense that the German economy has weathered deeper slumps in recent years and recovered quickly” — following the 2009 global financial crisis and coronavirus pandemic.
+A group of nine U.S., UK and German economists said an embargo would mean substantial economic costs for Germany but that it would be “clearly manageable.”
+The country “weathered deeper slumps in recent years and recovered quickly,” including the 2009 global financial crisis and pandemic recession, they said.

-“Public fear-mongering about the catastrophic consequences of an energy embargo from lobby groups and affiliated think tanks does not hold up to academic standards,” they said in a report on the Centre for Economic Policy Research’s policy website.
+“Public fear-mongering about the catastrophic consequences of an energy embargo from lobby groups and affiliated think tanks does not hold up to academic standards,” they said in an analysis on the Centre for Economic Policy Research’s policy portal voxeu.org.

-WHAT ELSE COULD EUROPE DO BESIDES A CUTOFF?
+WHAT ELSE COULD EUROPE DO?

-Economists Simone Tagliapietra and Guntram Wolff at the Bruegel think tank in Brussels propose an EU import tariff on Russian oil and gas.
+Energy policy expert Simone Tagliapietra and economist Guntram Wolff at the Bruegel think tank in Brussels proposed an EU import tariff on Russian oil and gas.
 That would reduce Russia’s revenue while avoiding a major hit to Europe’s growth, with the legal advantage of leaving contracts intact.
 European leaders last week insisted those same contracts protected them from Russia’s demand to pay for gas in rubles.
 The money from the tariff could be used to protect vulnerable households from higher energy prices.

 While the army that invaded Ukraine is already paid for, the tariff would put the Kremlin in “a more difficult economic position, in which they might possibly start having difficulties buying stuff from the outside world, including armaments, and paying the salaries of the public sector,” Tagliapietra said.
-“All this will happen in months, but can have strong effects on the sustainability of Russian domestic politics.”